Conspiracy theories about Adolf Hitler's death: Origins

-Prior to Hitler's demise in Berlin, some dubious sources claimed that the dictator's death would be (or had already been) obscured through the use of a double.
+Prior to Hitler's suicide in Berlin, some dubious sources claimed that the dictator's death would be (or had already been) obscured through the use of a double.
 In 1944, ahead of D-Day, the United States Secret Service imagined several ways Hitler could potentially disguise his appearance to evade capture.

 The narrative that Hitler did not commit suicide, but instead escaped Berlin, was first presented to the general public by Marshal Georgy Zhukov at a press conference on 9 June 1945, on orders from Soviet leader Joseph Stalin.
 That month, 68% of Americans polled thought Hitler was still alive.
 When asked at the Potsdam Conference in July 1945 how Hitler had died, Stalin said he was either living "in Spain or Argentina", where the Nazis had escape routes.
 In July 1945, British newspapers repeated comments from a Soviet officer that a charred body discovered by the Soviets was "a very poor double".
 American newspapers also repeated dubious quotes, such as that of the Russian garrison commandant of Berlin, who claimed that Hitler had "gone into hiding somewhere in Europe".
 In October 1945, France-Soir quoted Otto Abetz, Nazi ambassador to Vichy France during World War II, as saying that Hitler was not dead.

 The Soviet disinformation has been a springboard for various conspiracy theories, despite the official conclusion by Western powers and the consensus of historians that Hitler killed himself on 30 April 1945.